lucashuang248/Lumoo/quizandcorrections.md

 The original developer of open-source software provides free or low-cost support for users installing and running the software.

-Which of the following applications is most likely to benefit from the use of crowdsourcing?

-An application that allows users to view descriptions and photographs of local landmarks

 Which of the following best describes the behavior of the procedure?